 One can’t help but wonder whether the narrative condemns or romanticises the bloodshed that’s pervaded all seasons of the show (Knight seems to like it, his film ‘Serenity’, is one to watch).
-But we do know that he does have a softer side as a writer, (‘Eastern Promises’) and if generously viewed, perhaps Knight shows the consequences of greed and revenge for what they really are—offering no simple escape, no respite and no closure.
-At some level, one empathises with these savage Shelby men, scarred by war, learning to be whole again, ailing with nightmares and addiction and betrayal and guilt.
-The message, I guess, is not that there’s no redemption in the world, it’s probably just not with, or for the Birimingham gang and their associates, anytime soon.
+But we do know that he does have a softer side as a writer, (‘Eastern Promises’) and if generously viewed, perhaps Knight paints greed and revenge as what they really are—offering no escape, no respite and no closure.
+At some level, one empathises with these Shelby men, scarred by war and learning to be whole again but ailing with nightmares, addiction, betrayal, guilt—the list goes on.
+The message, I guess, is not that there’s no redemption in the world, it’s probably just not with, or for the Birimingham gang, anytime soon.

 There’s been progress though—Tommy has sworn off some of his bad habits and expanded his drug business to Canada.
-Now teetotaller-come-cold-blooded-strategist, his growing awareness of his invincibility smells uncharacteristic.
+Now teetotaller-come-cold-blooded-strategist, he seems to be back in control, but his declarations of invincibility don’t sit so well anymore.
 The whole, ‘only person who could ever kill Tommy Shelby, is Tommy Shelby himself,’ and “I have no limitations,” departs from his hitherto stoic, do-what-needs-to-be-done-and-shut-up-about-it persona.
-What makes it all so ironic is that Tommy’s only alive because of a thwarted suicide attempt in Season 5’s chilling finale, and he’s just lost his daughter to what he believes is a gypsy curse.
-Jeez.
+What makes it all so ironic is that Tommy barely survived the priest from a couple of season ago, and is only alive because of a thwarted suicide attempt in Season 5’s chilling finale.
+Besides, he’s just lost his daughter to what he believes is a gypsy curse.
+Jeez!

-The excess this show throws at you feels something like a young Hendrix toying with an electric guitar.
-It may be overwhelming, but is still brilliantly good.
+All said and done, the excess this show throws at you feels something like a young Hendrix toying with an electric guitar.
+It may be raw and overwhelming, but is still brilliantly good.
 The mistakes are forgotten and the experience is what is remembered.
 Visually and sonically, the show remains an absolute delight.
 The clever use of colour to capture the characteristic haze of coal-stacked, dreary Birmingham, the diverse and atmospheric soundtracks, the impeccable costumes and properties make sure the show excels in its little details.
 The gruff, low voice in which Murphy purrs (that isn’t his natural tone, mind you) chillingly beckons us back for more of his antics every time.